shariq1989/cookbook/content/recipe/Singapore_Noodles.md

 #### Where do Singapore noodles originate?

-It's not entirely clear where Singapore noodles originate.
-Many sources say Hong Kong, despite its name.
-Regardless, what I love about this dish is that the flavors are heavily-influenced by so many different regions: Cantonese, British, Indo-Chinese, and of course, American.
+It's not entirely clear where Singapore noodles began.
+Many sources say Hong Kong, despite their name.
+Regardless, I love that the flavors in this dish are heavily-influenced by so many people-groups: Cantonese, British, Indo-Chinese, and of course, American.

 #### What main ingredients are needed for this meal?

-* Thin Rice Noodles: Noodles are the star of this dish, so the kind of noodle you use is very important; we use [vermicelli rice noodles](https://amzn.to/2OvmDQ3), which are opaque in color, not clear.
+* Thin Rice Noodles: Noodles are the star of this dish, so the type of noodle used is essential; we use [vermicelli rice noodles](https://amzn.to/2OvmDQ3), which are opaque in color.

-* Shrimp: We first had Singapore noodles in a restaurant and they served it with shrimp so that is what we use, but you could also use prawns.
+* Shrimp: We had Singapore noodles for the first time in a Chinese restaurant; they served it with shrimp, so do we, but you could also use prawns.

-* Chinese BBQ Pork: Singapore noodles are traditionally made with Chinese BBQ pork.
-We made the decision not to include them.
+* Chinese BBQ Pork: Singapore noodles traditionally include Chinese BBQ pork.
+We made the decision not to incorporate them.

 * Vegetables: We chose to go the traditional route with red bell peppers, onions, snow peas, and carrots, but you can use whatever vegetables you have on hand.

-* Yellow Curry Powder: You will want to use [Madras yellow curry](https://amzn.to/3lcVSfn) to flavor this dish.
+* Yellow Curry Powder: Curry powder gives Singapore noodles their vibrant, yellow color.
+You will want to use [Madras yellow curry](https://amzn.to/3lcVSfn) to flavor this dish.

 #### What equipment do I need to make this recipe?